 47. If this is the worst financial problem you have to deal with in life, you’re lucky

 Talking with hundreds of clients with student loans puts things in perspective because sometimes the student debt is low on the worry list.
-Premature death of a partner, serious illness, and mental health struggles are all things that can hurt a family a lot more than significant student debt.
+The premature death of a partner, serious illness, and mental health struggles are all things that can hurt a family a lot more than significant student debt.
 I know debt is difficult to deal with, but keep a positive outlook and count your blessings.
 At least there’s something you can always do with student debt if it’s a problem.

 48. Learn what the worst-case scenario is and prepare

 Once you realize that in a total disastrous situation you would owe $3,000 a month, you’re empowered.
-If you budget can handle that, then you do not need to worry about student debt at all.
+If your budget can handle that, then you do not need to worry about student debt at all.
 Tackle debt head on and you can remove it from the worry list.

 49. But then know the best-case scenario: the student loan bailout

 For those committed to student loan forgiveness as a strategy, realize you might benefit from a future federal student loan bailout.
 Let’s be real, how many of the people you went to school with could cut a check to the IRS for $100,000?
 Given that reality, I expect the widespread tax bomb defaults in 20 years will cause mass political pressure to make forgiven student debt a tax-free benefit.
-Just prepare under the current rules and party with some of the windfall if the bailout happens.
+Just prepare under the current rules and party with some of the windfalls if the bailout happens.

 50. Build wealth and save more than you have to, even with huge student loan balances